How to conjugate Aceptar in Spanish

 Aceptar in the Indicative Conditional Perfect

-The Indicative Conditional Perfect of aceptar is used to talk about something that would have happened in the future but didn’t due to another action.
+The Indicative Conditional Perfect of aceptar is used to talk about something that would have happened in the past but didn’t due to another action.
 For example, "habría aceptado", meaning "I would have accepted".

 Pronoun | Spanish | English |